Chris Johns (rugby league)

 Chris Johns (born 14 March 1964) is an Australian former rugby league footballer who played in the 1980s and 1990s.
 He played in the centres, achieving representative honors for Australia and New South Wales.
-His club football career was spent with the St. George Dragons and Brisbane Broncos, as well as two spells in England, first with Castleford (Heritage № 653) in 1986-87 and then Barrow in 1989–90.
+His club football career was spent with the St. George Dragons and Brisbane Broncos, as well as two spells in England, first with Castleford in 1986-87 and then Barrow in 1989–90.
 After retiring from the playing field, Johns worked in the administration of the Brisbane Broncos and Melbourne Storm clubs.

 Playing career

 Although born in Queensland, Johns was raised in the St George District of Sydney.
 Johns played his junior rugby league for Penshurst RSL.

 Johns made his first grade début for St. George during the 1984 NSWRL season and the following year played as a reserve back for St. George in their 6–7 loss to Canterbury in the Grand Final after earlier playing in the Dragons winning reserve grade grand final side.